samvera/questioning_authority/README.md

                                    label: 'Uighur',
                                    uri: 'http://id.loc.gov/vocabulary/languages/uig')

-Unfortunately, Rails doesn't have a mechnism for adding functional indexes to tables, so if you have a lot of rows, you'll want to add an index:
+Unfortunately, Rails doesn't have a mechanism for adding functional indexes to tables, so if you have a lot of rows, you'll want to add an index:

     CREATE INDEX "index_qa_local_authority_entries_on_lower_label" ON
       "qa_local_authority_entries" (local_authority_id, lower(label))